-Well, I am in luck.
-The apartment building has 12 floors, but we’re on the ground floor.
-To get off the balcony I have to climb over a low wall which has inbuilt flower boxes, newly filled with soil, and walk barefoot through a patch of soil not yet seeded or planted, to get onto the pavement.
+The apartment building has 12 floors.
+But, thank the gods, I am in luck: We’re on the ground floor.
+To get off the balcony I have to climb over a low wall which has built-in flower boxes, newly filled with soil, and walk barefoot through a patch of soil not yet seeded or planted, to get onto the pavement.
 (They’re busy doing a massive landscaping overhaul around the building.)
 So I clamber over the wall.

 Then I’m free, barefoot, phone-less but free.
 But I still can’t get into my apartment because the front door is locked from the inside.
 And I don’t know another soul in this building to call on and ask if I can hang out until my man comes home.
 Or even to ask to use their phone to call my husband, because . . .
 I don’t know his number!
 It’s in the phone and not in my head.
 I don’t know anybody’s phone number!
 Note to self: Memorize husband’s phone number.

 There is a security guard at the entrance of the compound, and I can get there on my bare feet.
 Maybe he has some idea of what to do.
 Or he can call the property management company.
 My active Romanian vocabulary is pathetic, but my predicament is easily explained with pantomime.
 Pointing at my bare feet ads to the drama.
-I do thank the gods I am in a place where showing bare feet (and bare legs) is not taboo or an invitation to sexual jollies.
-(See the apartment?
+I do thank the gods I am in a place where showing bare feet (and bare legs) is not taboo or an invitation to sexual jollies (see my bare ankles?
+See my apartment?
 Wanna come with me?)

 I prevail upon him to call the property management company.
 The man gets on the phone.
 Another man appears.
 They study our apartment, see that the bedroom window on the second floor (we have two floors) is open.
 Someone gets a ladder, but it’s not nearly tall enough.
 They talk on the phone some more.
 In the mean time my feet are burning from standing on the hot pavement stones and I’m jumping from one onto the other, looking all elegant and dignified.